Santius0/ClickToStarSyllabus/gitbook/09_font.md

 We set the `font-size` property, which as you expect determines the size of the text.
 Larger values make for bigger font.
 When describing the font for the `h1` we say our text is 144 pixels big.
 A pixel is a single dot on our screen.
 That's why we have `px` at the end of the number.

 Our main site looks awesome!
 Let's spruce it up a bit more with a footer.

+## Make It Your Own

+These fonts work for me, but feel free to search online for fonts.
+How about something pixelated?
+Or fonts that use cursive?
+Search, download and add it to your website!